Magnitus-/ExpressUserLocal/README.md

 Module to validate incoming requests using a local strategy (username, email, password) for the express-user library.

-Like express-user, this library is currently prototypical and subject to future change.

-Future tests and doc to come once the library is finalized.
+The structure is pretty stable at this point, but I'll keep the alpha label until unit tests and doc are finalized.

 Known Bug(s)
 ============